 What can I expect while recovering from COVID-19?

 Everyone will have a different experience in their recovery from COVID-19.
-Some people may recover in days, some in weeks.
-But for others, it could be months.
+Some people may recover in days or weeks.
+But in some people, recovery may take months.
 Although each case is unique, people recovering from more severe symptoms are likely to face a longer recovery period.

 Schedule regular appointments with your GP to discuss your symptoms and how best to manage them.
 Your GP will tell you about any medicines that might suit your needs.